moritzshore/rswap/README.md

 ## Miscellaneous functions

-The aformentioned functions rely on more basic general functions which, while are designed for internal use, can possibly also be of assitance to the end user.
+The aforementioned functions rely on more basic general functions which, while are designed for internal use, can possibly also be of assistance to the end user.
 These are listed below.

 >`NSE() # statistical performance calculation`